 Foreign-owned, Hong Kong-registered businesses can open an account online in minutes, without the need for a personal visit.
 Multiple MasterCard prepaid cards can be issued and a number of accounting and invoicing features are offered at no additional cost.
 Best of all, the account is linked to a real, dedicated Hong Kong bank account number (unlike most of these wallet services which use shared numbers).
 This means that you can link it to PayPal, Stripe and any other services you wish.

-It is important to understand that the product is still very much in beta at the moment, however, and that you will likely experience more friction than you would with a normal bank.
+It is important to understand that the product is still very much a work in progress, however, and that you will likely experience more friction than you would with similar services in Europe or the US.
 It still is better than having no account, in my opinion.

 To open an account, simply visit this page.
 You will need your business registration documents, your business plan and the KYC documents for all directors and shareholders.
 Depending on your business activities, you may have to provide additional documents.
 It takes around one week for an account to be activated.
 Pricing depends on business activities and so does account limits.
 Neat.hk has a long list of blocked countries, if you are from one of those countries / reside in one of those countries you are pretty much out of luck.